Voluntary Action Camden

 Ricky Singh Tokhi

-Ricky started volunteering for Voluntary Action Camden in late 2011 as an Administrator for various projects and has works part-time as Voluntary Action Camden’s Building and Finance Administrator, now as a Grant Manager.
-Throughout his time at Voluntary Action Camden he has built up his knowledge, skills and confidence in supporting the VAC Team and Camden Groups.
-Ricky has a solid background in fundraising and helps groups search for funding to run their projects and activities.
-He also assists colleagues with IT, admin and project support, and supports Manuella to keep our finances on track.
-He is usually the first point of contact when getting in touch with VAC.
+Ricky started volunteering for Voluntary Action Camden in late 2011 as an Administrator for various projects and works part-time as Voluntary Action Camden’s Building and Finance Administrator, and previously as a Grant Manager.
+Throughout his time at Voluntary Action Camden, he has built up his knowledge, skills, and confidence in supporting the VAC Team and Camden Groups.
+Ricky has a solid background in fundraising and helps groups search for funding.
+He is also our dedicated support for IT, website, and CRM admin officer, and supports our accountant to keep our finances on track.
+Ricky is usually the first point of contact when getting in touch on VAC’s website.

 Telephone 020 7284 6553